djh1997/proj324/docs/index.md

 ![final mock-up design image](final_design_plan.svg)

 So, once the backlight was removed from the LCD's they can mount them into the frame.
-Then they can begin to be controlled by adjusting the contrast/pixel density to make them dim using a button.
+Then the LCDs can begin to be controlled by adjusting the contrast/pixel density to make them dim using a button.

 After which an LDR can be added to automate the brightness selection, the manual adjust however will be left in, at which point the button can still be used to switch between the different sensitivity levels.